 The final question in the survey asks if you currently provide any ‘informal care or support for family members, friends or others’.
 If you are an unpaid carer, please make sure you answer this question, choosing the option of who you care for.
 It is vital the Government knows how many unpaid carers are sharing their views on the NHS – this is the question that will tell them that.

-We will use this evidence in the coming months to ensure carers’ voices are at the heart of NHS reforms that are brought forward.
-Please fill out our survey before Friday 22 November at 5pm.
+We will use these insights over the coming months to ensure carers’ voices are at the heart of NHS reforms that are brought forward.

 Why are unpaid carers important to the NHS?